coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 .. cmd:: Print Instances

    This command can be used to show the list of currently registered ``Reflexive`` (using ``Print Instances Reflexive``), ``Symmetric`` or ``Transitive`` relations, Equivalences, PreOrders, PERs, and Morphisms (implemented as ``Proper`` instances).
 When the rewriting tactics refuse to replace a term in a context because the latter is not a composition of morphisms, the :cmd:`Print Instances` command can be useful to understand what additional morphisms should be registered.

 Deprecated syntax and backward incompatibilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Due to backward compatibility reasons, the following syntax for the
-declaration of setoids and morphisms is also accepted.

 .. cmd:: Add Setoid @A @Aeq @ST as @ident

+   This command for declaring setoids and morphisms is also accepted due
+   to backward compatibility reasons.

-where ``Aeq`` is a congruence relation without parameters, ``A`` is its carrier
+   Here ``Aeq`` is a congruence relation without parameters, ``A`` is its carrier
    and ``ST`` is an object of type (``Setoid_Theory A Aeq``) (i.e. a record
    packing together the reflexivity, symmetry and transitivity lemmas).
    Notice that the syntax is not completely backward compatible since the
    identifier was not required.

 .. cmd:: Add Morphism f : @ident
    :name: Add Morphism

-The latter command also is restricted to the declaration of morphisms
+   This command is restricted to the declaration of morphisms
    without parameters.
 It is not fully backward compatible since the
    property the user is asked to prove is slightly different: for n-ary
    morphisms the hypotheses of the property are permuted; moreover, when
    the morphism returns a proposition, the property is now stated using a
    bi-implication in place of a simple implication.
 In practice, porting
    an old development to the new semantics is usually quite simple.

 Notice that several limitations of the old implementation have been
 lifted.
 In particular, it is now possible to declare several relations